 Trump's Russia Director To Leave National Security Council Amid Impeachment Inquiry

-Tim Morrison, the top Russia official on President Trump's National Security Council who is scheduled to testify in the impeachment inquiry on Thursday, is expected to leave his White House post imminently, three sources familiar with the plan told NPR.
+Tim Morrison, the top Russia official on President Trump's National Security Council, who is scheduled to testify in the impeachment inquiry on Thursday, is expected to leave his White House post imminently, three sources familiar with the plan told NPR.

-Morrison, a conservative hawk who served as the senior director for European and Russian affairs on the National Security Council, will be replaced by Andrew Peek, a deputy Assistant Secretary of State for Iraq and Iran in the Bureau of Near Eastern Affairs, according to the sources.
+Morrison, a conservative hawk who has served as the senior director for European and Russian affairs on the National Security Council, will be replaced by Andrew Peek, the deputy assistant secretary of state for Iraq and Iran in the Bureau of Near Eastern Affairs, according to the sources.

 Morrison and Peek could not immediately be reached for comment by NPR.
 The National Security Council declined comment.

-Morrison started his job in July, chosen by Trump's former national security adviser John Bolton to fill the role when Fiona Hill — another witness in the impeachment inquiry — announced her plans to leave the White House in August.
+Morrison started his job in July, chosen by Trump's former national security adviser, John Bolton, to fill the role when Fiona Hill — another witness in the impeachment inquiry — announced her plans to leave the White House in August.

 Morrison is a crucial figure in the House Democratic investigation into whether Trump pressured Ukrainian President Volodymyr Zelenskiy to launch an investigation of a political rival.

-Morrison had alerted NSC lawyers about alleged demands being placed on the Ukrainian government to investigate a company where the son of former Vice President Joe Biden sat on the board, according to testimony earlier this month from William Taylor, the top U.S. diplomat in Ukraine.
+Morrison had alerted NSC lawyers about alleged demands being placed on the Ukrainian government to investigate a company where the son of former Vice President Joe Biden sat on the board, according to testimony this month from William Taylor, the top U.S. diplomat in Ukraine.

-Taylor testified that Morrison told him that Gordon Sondland, Trump's ambassador to the European Union, had informed a top Ukrainian official that U.S. military aid hinged on Zelenskiy committing to investigating the firm connected with Biden's son.
+Taylor testified that Morrison told him that Gordon Sondland, Trump's ambassador to the European Union, had informed a top Ukrainian official that U.S. military aid hinged on Zelenskiy's committing to investigating the firm connected with Biden's son.

 An attorney for Morrison said Morrison planned to appear before House investigators on Thursday if subpoenaed.

-It was not clear whether Morrison had been asked to leave his job, or was departing voluntarily, and NPR could not immediately confirm the exact timing of his departure.
-His attorney Barbara Van Gelder would not discuss Morrison's job status or plans.
+It was not clear whether Morrison had been asked to leave his job or was departing voluntarily, and NPR could not immediately confirm the exact timing of his departure.
+His attorney, Barbara Van Gelder, would not discuss Morrison's job status or plans.

-Peek's out-of-office response on his State Department email notes he has been detailed to work at the NSC.
+Peek's out-of-office response on his State Department email notes that he has been detailed to work at the NSC.

 Morrison has been described as a hawk on arms control issues who raised hackles from Republican and Democratic opponents alike during his time on the House Armed Services Committee.

-"He may have more hawkish views, but he still colors within the lines of what is normally the practice of diplomacy," said Brett Bruen, who served as the White House director of global engagement in the Obama administration.
+"He may have more hawkish views, but he still colors within the lines of what is normally the practice of diplomacy," said Brett Bruen, who served as the White House's director of global engagement in the Obama administration.
 "Tim is an example, like Fiona [Hill], of serious foreign policy people who are having a seriously difficult time navigating the unethical world of Trump's national security structure."

-John Gans, a former Pentagon speechwriter, said one of the ironies of Morrison being asked to testify is that officials who raised eyebrows with their hard-line views when they joined the NSC under Trump have become a source of hope for people who are concerned about the Ukraine situation.
+John Gans, a former Defense Department speechwriter, said one of the ironies of Morrison being asked to testify is that officials who raised eyebrows with their hard-line views when they joined the NSC under Trump have become a source of hope for people who are concerned about the Ukraine situation.

 "And Tim Morrison is one of those people," said Gans, author of White House Warriors, a book about the NSC.
-"But in fact now we see those who are trying to get to the bottom of the impeachment are placing a lot of hope on his testimony — that he will be willing to say despite his sort of hard-line views and despite perhaps agreeing with President Trump on some matters, that, in fact, there was a problem here on Ukraine."
+"But in fact now we see those who are trying to get to the bottom of the impeachment are placing a lot of hope on his testimony — that he will be willing to say, despite his sort of hard-line views and despite perhaps agreeing with President Trump on some matters, that, in fact, there was a problem here on Ukraine."

 As the senior director responsible for that region, Morrison would be the person at the National Security Council with the closest relationship with that country's issues.